|KNS 231||Introduction to Sport Psychology|

 |BA||Fort Lewis College||Sports Administration|

-Blanton’s research focus within the psychosocial aspects of sport lies in the examination of practices and policies related to youth development, and in the education and development of leadership and life skills in youth athletes.
+Blanton’s research focus within sport lies in the examination of practices and policies related to youth development, and in the education and development of leadership and life skills through high school sport.
 He values the potential of research to inform specific user groups as well as the general public and thus enjoys programming and outreach efforts, and is involved with evaluation research.
-Blanton strongly believes in user-focused work that not only informs academic and scholarly literature, but can influence experiences for student-athletes and youth physical activity participants.
+Blanton is also building a research line in the scholarship of teaching and learning through examination of course design tactics and pedagogical approaches to enhance college student learning.